Medical Billing and Coding Certifications

 Learners can explore several medical billing and coding certifications.
 Each certification helps workers learn new skills and grow their careers.

-AHIMA's certified coding associate (CCA) costs $299 for nonmembers and $199 for members.
+AHIMA’s certified coding associate (CCA) costs $299 for nonmembers and $199 for members.
 This certification appeals to workers with at least six months of experience.
-Candidates must complete at least one AHIMA program and outside coursework.
-The two-hour computer test includes 105 questions, including 15 pre-test questions and 90 scored questions.
+Candidates must complete a minimum of one AHIMA program and outside coursework.
+The two-hour computer test comprises 105 questions, including 15 pre-test questions and 90 scored questions.
 Test-takers need a minimum 300 score to pass.
 This top industry certification shows professional competencies and commitment to the field.

 The certified coding specialist (CCS) costs $399 for AHIMA nonmembers and $299 for members.
-Candidates need two years of work experience, or CCA certification plus one year of experience.
+Candidates need two years of work experience, or CCA certification, plus one year of experience.
 Other requirements include completion of anatomy, medical terminology, and coding courses.
-The test contains 115-140 questions.
+The test contains 107 questions.

 CCAs with at least two years of experience can pursue the certified coding specialist — physician-based (CCS-P).
 The CCS and CCS-P use the same eligibility requirements and pricing.
 They differ in that the CCS-P exam focuses on healthcare business operations.
 Many of the 97-121 exam questions focus on diagnostic coding, research, and procedure coding.